 Who is handling your leasing calls and what else are they responsible for?

-If your staff is responsible for admininistration work, screening tenants and showing your vacancies, something important is going to be thrown on the back burner when call volume goes up.
+If your staff is responsible for administration work, screening tenants and showing your vacancies, something important is going to be thrown on the back burner when call volume goes up.

 I recently “secret shopped” the leasing lines of property management companies across the US.
 Let me tell you, it was frustrating how many voice mails I got.
 When I did get an actual person, I found many of the overwhelmed staff / leasing agents were rude and/or rushed me off of the phone.